 Wearing Appropriate Waterproof Gear

-The Beta LT Jacket is what I use to protect myself from the elements such as wind and rain.
-It features Velcro around the wrists to help keep the rain out of the jacket and your keep arms dry.
+The Beta LT Jacket is what I use to protect myself from the elements, such as wind and rain.
+It features Velcro around the wrists to help keep the rain out of the jacket and your arms dry.
 If the hood is too big, you can tighten it up at the back and in the front to allow your face to be positioned towards the front of the hood.
 This allows you to see everything around you, instead of feeling like your head is floating inside the hood.
 Air vents under both arms allow air to circulate in and out of the coat to reduce the humidity and discomfort while backpacking.

 Wear a Baseball Cap to Stay Positive Backpacking in the Rain

-Singing to Stay Positive Backpacking in the Rain
+Singing to Stay Positive: Backpacking in the Rain

 Tip #1: Singing is awesome for the soul!
 It makes you happy!
-It’s a great way to stay positive backpacking in the rain.
+It’s a great way to stay positive, backpacking in the rain.

 Tip #2 : If it’s raining, other backpackers can’t hear you sing…that’s another reason to do it and not care what your audience thinks!